DauteRR/blog-microservices/README.md

 In order to stop Skaffold press ctrl + C in the terminal

-3. Add a temporary line to yout hosts file:
+3. Add a temporary line to hosts file (replace ip_address with the result of running minikube ip):

-> 127.0.0.1 posts.com
+> ip_address posts.com

-If you are using Minikube, 127.0.0.1 should be replaced with the result of runing \$ minikube ip.

 4. Type posts.com in your browser and hopefully, you will see a dummy web application